Swift Tricks: Accessing App Version Information

 }

 That's all for this quick tip and trick.
-Give it a try, and hopefully, this little bit is helpful.
+Give it a try, integrate it into your "About Page," and hopefully, this little snippet proves to be valuable for your Swift development journey!